andyjh86/AgilePM-DSDM-cheat-sheet/DSDM Products.md

 **Roles and Responsibilities:**

-Produced By: Business Analyst (due to their skills in eliciting and defining requirements).
+Produced by: Business Analyst (due to their skills in eliciting and defining requirements).
-Produced For: Entire project team (to ensure everyone understands the requirements).
+Produced for: Entire project team (to ensure everyone understands the requirements).
-Approved By: Business Visionary (responsible for aligning requirements with the business vision).
+Approved by: Business Visionary (responsible for aligning requirements with the business vision).

 # Solution Architecture Definition